Project overview

 Outcomes and expected impact

 DEEP REST will help clarify fundamental questions related to the identification of areas to be set aside for conservation, those that can be mined with minimum harm (if they exist) and those that are most adequate as reference areas to assess mining impacts.
-Moreover, the elaboration of appropriate restoration and conservation strategies requires addressing socio-economic dimensions
+Moreover, the elaboration of appropriate restoration and conservation strategies requires addressing socio-economic dimensions.

 Indeed, in addition to their valuable mining resources, deep-sea ecosystems provide a wide range of ecosystem services.
 However, their remoteness makes their valuation difficult.
 Uncertainty around the quantification of those values cannot be an excuse for inaction and the implementation of a conservation framework is urgently needed prior to the start of exploitation.
 This is in accordance with the UNCLOS and the globally agreed mandate to protect the open ocean environment as a Common Heritage of Mankind.
 To this end, the project will address socio-economic issues regarding the design of this framework.

-transdisciplinary analysis will be implemented in order to develop and compare different conservation strategies.
+A transdisciplinary analysis will be implemented in order to develop and compare different conservation strategies.
 This approach, combining interdisciplinarity and stakeholder engagement, will have a real impact on the conception of conservation and restoration protocols, including recommendations for the design of MPA networks that will contribute to Aichi target 11 of the Convention of Biological Diversity.

 Project contribution to policies and society